Using the GitLab Platform in the Browser

 The sidebar contains all the features available to a project.
 The main ones of immediate interest are:

-• Repository, including dashboards for files, commits, branches, tags, contributors, graph views, and the ability to compare branches or commits
+• Code, including dashboards for files, commits, branches, tags, contributors, graph views, and the ability to compare branches or commits

 My Hello World Example Part 1